hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 * `private_dns_zone_id` - (Optional) Either the ID of Private DNS Zone which should be delegated to this Cluster, `System` to have AKS manage this or `None`.
 In case of `None` you will need to bring your own DNS server and set up resolving, otherwise cluster will have issues after provisioning.

+* `private_cluster_public_fqdn_enabled` - (Optional) Specifies whether a Public FQDN for this Private Cluster should be added.

+-> **NOTE:** This requires that the Preview Feature `Microsoft.ContainerService/EnablePrivateClusterPublicFQDN` is enabled and the Resource Provider re-registered, see [the documentation](https://docs.microsoft.com/en-us/azure/aks/private-clusters#create-a-private-aks-cluster-with-a-public-dns-address) for more information.

 -> **NOTE:** If you use BYO DNS Zone, AKS cluster should either use a User Assigned Identity or a service principal (which is deprecated) with the `Private DNS Zone Contributor` role and access to this Private DNS Zone.
 If `UserAssigned` identity is used - to prevent improper resource order destruction - cluster should depend on the role assignment, like in this example:

 ```